rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-github-app.md

 :::

 - **Users**: Individual GitHub users who are members of the GitHub Organization where the App is installed can log in.
-- **Groups**: GitHub Organization teams will be mapped to Rancher Groups, allowing you to assign entire teams permissions within Rancher projects and clusters.
+- **Groups**: GitHub Organization teams are mapped to Rancher Groups, allowing you to assign entire teams permissions within Rancher projects and clusters.